-In 2014, the Moon is at Last Quarter on June 19 and so moonlight will not be an issue.
-All-night twilight may be more of a problem for observers at more northerly latitudes
+In 2015, the Moon is at First Quarter on June 24 and so moonlight will only be a minor issue.
+All-night twilight will be more of a problem for observers at more northerly latitudes

 July Minor ShowersNight-time sporadic activity picks up in July.

-Full Moon in 2014 occurs on July 12, with New Moon occurring on July 26.
+New Moon in 2015 occurs on July 16, with Full Moon occurring on July 31.

 Aquarid-Capricornid complex / Summer Antihelion SourceChart.
 This group of showers includes the Delta Aquarids-S (max July 29), the Alpha Capricornids (max Aug 1), the Delta Aquarids-N (max Aug 5-9) and the Iota Aquarids-S (max Aug 6-7).
 Other than for the Delta Aquarids-S, the peak ZHRs are all below 10 per hour.
 The Alpha Capricornids have been noted for producing a number of slow moving flaring fireballs.
 Rather confusingly some sources refer to the Alpha Capricornids as the Capricornids, whilst others use the term Capricornids to describe a minor shower peaking around July 25 !